tomdz/jruby-rack-metrics/README.md

 License
 -------

 Apache License version 2.0.
-See the LICENSE-2.0.txt file for the full license.
+See the LICENSE.txt file for the full license.